Chad Hodge | BIO

 Before graduating, Chad knew he wanted to write and produce.
 He moved to Los Angeles, and less than one year later was hired by NBC to develop what would become his first series for “real” television, All About Us.

-Chad created the hit series Wayward Pines, based on the novels by Blake Crouch.
-The pilot was directed by M. Night Shyamalan and the series stars Academy Award-nominee Matt Dillon, Academy Award-winner Melissa Leo, Academy Award-nominee Juliette Lewis, Academy Award-nominee Terrence Howard, Carla Gugino, and Emmy Award-nominee Toby Jones.
-Wayward Pines was a global sensation, and received the biggest worldwide launch in the history of television.
+Chad created the hit series WAYWARD PINES, which received the biggest worldwide launch in the history of television.
+Based on the novels by Blake Crouch, the pilot was directed by M. Night Shyamalan and the series starred Academy Award-nominee Matt Dillon, Academy Award-winner Melissa Leo, Academy Award-nominee Juliette Lewis, Academy Award-nominee Terrence Howard, Carla Gugino, and Emmy Award-nominee Toby Jones.

-Chad continued his partnership with author Blake Crouch in creating hit series Good Behavior, for which Chad received a WGA Award nomination for Best Episodic Drama.
+Chad continued his partnership with author Blake Crouch in creating hit series GOOD BEHAVIOR, which earned him a WGA Award nomination for Best Episodic Drama.
 The series stars Emmy Award-nominee Michelle Dockery, Juan Diego Botto, Terry Kinney, Lusia Strus, and Emmy Award-winner Ann Dowd.

 FILM

-Chad is the screenwriter and executive producer of Single All the Way, Netflix’s first LGBT rom-com feature film, which premiered in 2021.
-Directed by Tony Award-winner Michael Mayer, the film stars Michael Urie, Philemon Chambers, Luke Macfarlane, Kathy Najimy, Jennifer Robertson, and Emmy Award-winner Jennifer Coolidge.
+Chad wrote and executive-produced Netflix's SINGLE ALL THE WAY, which won the 2022 GLAAD Media Award for Outstanding Movie.
+Directed by Tony Award-winner Michael Mayer, the film stars Emmy-nominee Michael Urie, Philemon Chambers, Luke Macfarlane, Kathy Najimy, Jennifer Robertson, and Emmy Award-winner Jennifer Coolidge.

-Chad also wrote the hit 2018 film The Darkest Minds for 20th Century Fox, starring Amandla Stenberg, based on the New York Times Bestseller by Alexandra Bracken.
+Chad also wrote the blockbuster movie THE DARKEST MINDS for 20th Century Fox, starring Amandla Stenberg, based on the New York Times Bestseller by Alexandra Bracken.

 STAGE

-Chad's next film, Famous, starring Zac Efron and directed by Jody Hill, is in pre-production.
+Chad's next film is A24's FAMOUS, starring Zac Efron and directed by Jody Hill, currently in post-production.
+Based on the novel by Blake Crouch.

-Among several projects in development, Chad wrote the film Anita about singer and orange juice spokeswoman Anita Bryant, who rocketed to global attention as an outspoken opponent of gay rights in the late 1970s, and inadvertently ignited the gay rights movement.
+Among other projects in development, Chad wrote the film ANITA about singer and orange juice spokeswoman Anita Bryant, who rocketed to global attention as an outspoken opponent of gay rights in the late 1970s, and inadvertently ignited the gay rights movement.

 Chad lives in Los Angeles.